Safety And Security

 The specifier must, therefore, identify whether a risk exists and decide upon the appropriate level of protection.
 There are however standards for different types of security glass.
 Security glasses are defined as glasses that afford protection against a specified level of attack.

-For more detail on the use of security glass and for product information please contact Dual Seal Glass technical advice centre.
+For more detail on the use of security glass and for product information please contact dualseal technical advice centre.